VHAINNOVATIONS/Maternity-Tracker/README.md

 ![](/Documentation/readme_images/Register_Secondary_Option.png?raw=true)

-##### Assign the Security Key DSIO CONFIG to users needing access to the GUI side configuration form.
+##### Assign the Security Key WEBM CONFIG to users needing access to the GUI side configuration form.

 *From the “Key Management” option...*